 During the annual Strawberry Festival in Cedarburg, Wis., a trio of friends take a break for strawberry wine.

 Everywhere I go, I see groups of women out having fun.
 Women on bikes.
 Women on skis.
-Women shopping, sightseeing and
+Women shopping, sightseeing and sampling.

-Often, they're wearing the tell-tale colors of the Red Hat Society, a loose-knit organization of older women whose mission is
+Often, they're wearing the tell-tale colors of the Red Hat Society, a loose-knit organization of older women whose mission is to have fun.

 One June, I spotted three of them at Strawberry Festival in Cedarburg, Wis., having some laughs over a bottle of strawberry wine.
 They'd driven up from the southern Wisconsin town of Orfordville for the day, one of many trips they take throughout the year.